-- A. A-1 Agricultural District: The purpose of the A-1 Agricultural District is to provide for agriculture and low-density single- family residential development in the more remote rural areas of the Township where public sewers are not available and to preserve natural resources and limited agricultural operations. - B. R-L Suburban Residential District: The purpose of the R-L Suburban Residential District is to encourage low-density single-family developments at moderate densities in locations in the Township where utilities and transportation facilities exist or are anticipated in the future. - C. R-H Neighborhood Residential District: The purpose of the R-H Neighborhood Residential District is to preserve established neighborhoods of higher density housing in the Township and provide for the expansion of this type of residential development in appropriate locations on the regional highway network that are or will be served by public water and sewage. - D. MU Mixed-Use District: The purpose of the Mixed-Use District is to promote a mix of compatible land uses, both residential and non-residential, within the same Zoning District.
+- A. A-1 Agricultural District: The purpose of the A-1 Agricultural District is to provide for agriculture and low-density single- family residential development in the more remote rural areas of the Township where public sewers are not available and are not anticipated in the immediate future and to provide for accessory uses and compatible public and semipublic uses as conditional uses. - B. R-1 Rural Residential District: The purpose of this District is to preserve natural resources and limited agricultural operations while encouraging low density single-family residential neighborhoods suited to the natural conditions and to provide for accessory uses and compatible public and semipublic uses as conditional uses. - C. R-2 Suburban Residential District: The purpose of the R-2 Suburban Residential District is to encourage single-family developments at moderate densities in locations in the Township where utilities and transportation facilities exist or are anticipated in the future; and to provide for accessory uses and compatible public and semipublic uses as conditional uses.

-$^4$ Editor's Note: The Zoning District Map is on file in the office of the Secretary/Treasurer of Mount Pleasant Township.
+4 Editor's Note: The Zoning District Map is on file in the office of the Secretary/Treasurer of Mount Pleasant Township.

-Encouraging diverse but complementary land uses, while supporting a variety of densities, allows the district to function as a "work, live, play" area within the Township.

-- E. B-1 Highway Commercial District: The purpose of this District is to provide opportunities for highway oriented commercial development that meets the general needs of the population within the market area for shopping and services on properties located on arterial. - F. M-1 Light Industrial District: The purpose of the M-1 Light Industrial District is to encourage development of light industrial uses in appropriate locations in the Township, consistent with sound planning and environmental controls.
+- D. R-3 Neighborhood Residential District: The purpose of the R-3 Neighborhood Residential District is to preserve established neighborhoods of higher density housing in the Township and provide for the expansion of this type of residential development in appropriate locations on the regional highway network that are or will be served by public water and sewage and to provide for compatible public, semipublic and accessory uses as conditional uses. - E. MU Mixed-Use District: The purpose of the Mixed-Use District is to promote a mix of compatible land uses, both residential and non-residential, within the same Zoning District.
+Encouraging diverse but complementary land uses, while supporting a variety of densities, allows the district to function as a "work, live, play" area within the Township. - F. B-1 Highway Commercial District: The purpose of this District is to provide opportunities for highway oriented commercial development that meets the general needs of the population within the market area for shopping and services on properties located on arterial streets and to provide for compatible public, semipublic and accessory uses as conditional uses. - G. M-1 Light Industrial District: The purpose of the M-1 Light Industrial District is to encourage development of light industrial uses in appropriate locations in the Township, consistent with sound planning and environmental controls.